Sagar648/24k-0964/algoEO.md

--p1: Start
+step1: Start
--step2: read number
+step2: read number
--step3: if(number % 2 == 0) then
+step3: if(number % 2 == 0) then
-        -write"number is an even number"
+        write"number is an even number"
--step4: else
+step4: else
-      -write"number is an odd number"
+      write"number is an odd number"
--*end of if*
+*end of if*
--step5: stop
+step5: stop